Ryannasr11/m2-tts/README.md

-# M2 TTS Model - Lightweight Text-to-Speech for Apple Silicon
+# M2 TTS Model - Lightweight Text-to-Speech

-A lightweight, CPU-optimized text-to-speech model designed specifically for Apple M2 MacBook Pro, inspired by KittenTTS architecture.
+A lightweight, CPU-optimized text-to-speech model designed specifically to be trainable on an Apple M2 MacBook Pro, inspired by KittenTTS architecture.

 ## Project Overview